metno/lard/migrations/README.md

    GOMEMLIMIT=6GiB bash migrate_import.sh /mnt/dumps
    ```

-   This script drops all indices and constraints, so that the COPY FROM runs as fast as possible.
+   This script drops all indices and constraints so that postgres's COPY FROM runs as fast as possible.
    These indices and constraints are then rebuilt after all the data has been imported.

    Dropping and recreating indices is only necessary when importing big amounts of data.